 Sean Flood is a Boston native, born and bred.
 He has traveled its streets and neighborhoods by paint and canvas, and captured the city's architectural landscape.
 Exposed from a young age, by the influence of his father, to building construction, carpentry, architecture, and design, Flood says that he started to enjoy painting architecture and interior spaces -- which then developed into a specific interest in cityscapes and architectural buildings.

-It seems fitting that these days he finds himself on familiar ground at Lesley University to apply this expertise; Flood has been commissioned to paint the Lunder Art Center, the new home of the College of Art and Design, currently under construction in Porter Square, Cambridge.
+It seems fitting that these days he finds himself on familiar ground at Lesley University to apply this expertise; Flood has been commissioned to paint the Lunder Arts Center, the new home of the College of Art and Design in Porter Square, Cambridge.

 Weekly visits to the building adjacent to the new facility to photograph the progress will take shape when he constructs the piece in his studio.
 As this is a process painting, Flood says his approach is to aim for the whole timeline of the building's construction, to an almost fully complete state, a slight departure from similar projects that captured the beginning to the middle of a building's completion.

 Like the new arts center and like any work in progress, Sean Flood's journey as an artist continues to evolve and take shape.
 He spoke with us about some of the formative stops along the way, his successes, and the importance of motivation and a support system.